Contributing Factors in Accidents

 Whatever the cause of your accident, whatever another driver did, make sure you protect your rights.
 Make sure you contact Marcus & Mack.
 We offer a free consultation to all potential clients.
 Call (800) 488-0338 or fill out our online contact form.

 Driving faster than the posted speed limit might seem harmless.
 But when drivers go too fast, they put everyone sharing the road at risk of serious injury or death.
 Speeding drivers have less time to stop and react to other drivers around them.
 As a result, many speeding drivers often cause car accidents on Interstate 99, the Pennsylvania Turnpike and other highways throughout the Keystone State.

 High-speed accidents also often occur on rural roads in Pennsylvania.
 These accidents are often severe or even fatal in some cases.
 That’s because many of these accidents involve head-on collisions on two-lane roads without lane dividers.

-According to the Pennsylvania Department of Transportation Crash Facts and Statistics, 2013, 322 speed-related accident fatalities were reported that year, a drop from the 371 fatalities in 2012.
-While any decline in fatalities is welcome news, each loss of life on Pennsylvania roads represents a person who touched many lives.
+Each loss of life on Pennsylvania’s roads represents a person who touched many lives.
 Families and friends are always devastated when a loved one dies in a speeding accident.